alomvar/vapor-template/README.md

 ## Requirements

-Requires Swift development snapshot from 25th April 2016 or newer.
+Requires Swift development snapshot from 3rd May 2016 or newer.

 ## Building